Figuring out what to do in your twenties is not easy. At all.

 - How To Start A Blog: A Simple Guide For Beginners

 Alongside my weekly posts on Smart Twenties and my popular email newsletter, I chat openly and honestly about what I’m learning about life on my podcast The Smart Twenties Podcast and in my daily vlog series 365 Days of Personal Growth.
-And I teach my readers how to stop procrastination and achieve their goals in my mini-course Get Out Of Your Own Way: A 7-Day Challenge To Overcome Perfectionism!
+And I teach my readers how to escape the vicious cycle of procrastination and guilt in my course Get Out Of Your Own Way: An Online Course For Master Procrastinators – click here to learn more about the course!

 So there you have it – the 20 best blogs for women in their twenties!
 Is there a blog you think should have made it into this list?
 What’s your favourite blog for twentysomethings?